-The Deaf Society aims to promote and to advance the interests of all deaf and hearing impaired people in Tasmania.
-We hope that by presenting this remarkable theatrical experience, children and adults alike will be both entertained and educated by the skilful communication of the very talented actors in this performance, and that we may all gain insights into a life spent in a silent world.
+Our Clubs are committed to ongoing service to the speech and hearing impaired in our community.
+We hope that by presenting this remarkable theatrical experience, children and adults alike will be both entertained and educated by the skillful communication of the very talented actors in this performance, and that we may all gain insight into a life spent in a silent world.

-We thank you for your attendance and ask you for your support in assisting all those in our community who experience speech and hearing impairment, to live a rich and full life.
+We thank you for your attendance and ask you for your support in assisting all those in our community who experience speech and hearing impairment, to communicate and enjoy life to the best of their ability.